rhysbrooks1/CS321-002-s25-team-09/README.md

 We will perform an inorder tree traversal to get the information to store in the database with the `<tree type>` as the table's name without the `-` (to prevent SQL syntax errors).
 This would be done at the end of creating the SSH BTree.
-Afterwards, we will create a separate search program named `SSHSearchDatabase` that uses the database instead of the BTree and the top searched query list outputted by `SSHSearchBTree` to get the top frequencies of a certain BTree.
+Afterwards, we will create a separate search program named `SSHSearchDatabase` that uses the database instead of the BTree and finds the top frequencies along with the keys for a given type of BTree.
+See below for the usage:

 ```bash
 $ ./gradlew createJarSSHSearchDatabase